National Response Team

 - Preparedness Committee, chaired by the U.S. Coast Guard, addresses issues such as preparedness training, monitoring exercises/drills, planning guidance, planning interoperability, and planning consistency issues.
 Preparedness specific national policy/program coordination and capacity building also reside in this committee.

 - Science and Technology Committee, chaired by EPA and the National Oceanic and Atmospheric Administration in alternating years, provides national coordination on issues that parallel those addressed by the Scientific Support Coordinator on an incident by incident basis.
-The focus of this committee is on identifying developed technology and mechanisms for applying those technologies to enhance operational response.
+The focus of this committee is to identify technology and mechanisms to apply and enhance operational response.
 The committee monitors research and development of response technologies and provides relevant information to the RRTs and other members of the National Response System to assist in the use of such technologies.

-The NRT ensures that the roles of federal agencies in the NRT for emergency response are clearly outlined in the National Contingency Plan (see the National Oil and Hazardous Substances Pollution Contingency Plan Overview).
+The NRT ensures that the roles of federal agencies during an emergency response are clearly outlined in the National Contingency Plan (see the National Oil and Hazardous Substances Pollution Contingency Plan Overview).
 After a major incident, the effectiveness of the response is carefully assessed by the NRT.
 The NRT may use information gathered from the assessment to make recommendations for improving the National Contingency Plan and the National Response System.
-The NRT may be asked to help Regional Response Teams (RRTs) develop Regional Contingency Plans.
+The NRT may be asked to help RRTs develop Regional Contingency Plans.
 The NRT also reviews these plans to determine whether they comply with federal policies on emergency response.

-Training is the key to the federal strategy for preparing for oil spills or hazardous substance releases.
+Training is the key to the federal strategy to prepare for oil spills or hazardous substance releases.
 Although most training is performed by state and local personnel, the NRT develops training courses and programs, coordinates federal training efforts, and provides information to regional, state, and local officials about training needs and courses.

-The NRT supports Regional Response Teams (RRTs) by reviewing Regional or Area Contingency Plans to maintain consistency with national policies on emergency response.
+The NRT supports RRTs by reviewing Regional or Area Contingency Plans to maintain consistency with national policies on emergency response.
 The NRT also supports RRTs by monitoring and assessing RRT effectiveness during an incident.
-The NRT may ask an RRT to focus on specific lessons learned from a particular incident and to share those lessons with other members of the National Response System.
-In this way, the RRTs can improve their own regional contingency plans while helping to solve problems that might be occurring elsewhere within the National Response System.
+The NRT can ask an RRT to focus on specific lessons learned from a particular incident and to share those lessons with other members of the National Response System.
+This allows the RRTs to improve their own regional contingency plans while helping solve problems that might occur elsewhere within the National Response System.